Why nobody can interpret your dreams for you.

 It goes without saying the old Carl’s Jr. uniform is a symbol that isn’t in the dream dictionary.
 I can’t even find a picture of them, though they were in service for years.
 Probably nobody liked how they looked in them and didn’t want to take a picture.

 Apparently, these old brown uniforms are poignant to me.
 They appear now and then in my dreams, recurring.

 The particular restaurant is significant.
 I didn’t work at Wendy’s very long, maybe a couple of weeks.
 The location I was hired at was about 24 miles from my house, and I needed more hours.

 The Pizza Hut I worked at didn’t get much business.
 They weren’t selling many pizzas, doing only a little more than $100 per night.
-Even in the mid-80s that was terrible for a restaurant, kids.
+Even in the mid-80s, that was terrible for a restaurant.

-If the workers were dressed in Wendy’s or Pizza Hut uniforms it would mean completely different things.
+If the workers in my dream wore Wendy’s or Pizza Hut uniforms, it would mean completely different things.

 I worked at Carl’s Jr. for about two years, an eternity in a high-turnover fast-food environment.
 It was the place where I learned about corporate culture, where I learned to work very hard.